 Community Member is defined as resident in Whitley, Laurel, and Knox counties who is not connected to the university.

 2013, 2014, 2015, 2016, 2017, and 2018 Community Garden Partners:

 - First Baptist Church of Corbin

 - Whitley County Master Gardener Association

-The application that includes the community garden contract/bylaws will be available April 24th.
+The application that includes the community garden contract/bylaws are available now.
 This form must be signed and turned in at the resource center desk located in the main lobby of EKU Corbin.
 Once received, the form will be time/date stamped.
 Notifications of plot assignments will be emailed to you, in most cases within five days of your application submission.